redwoodjs/redwood/docs/docs/cli-commands.md

 Done in 1.04s.
 ```

 The generated sdl defines a corresponding type, query, create/update inputs, and any mutations.
-To prevent defining mutations, add the `--crud=false` option.
+To prevent defining mutations, add the `--no-crud` option.

 ```javascript
 // ./api/src/graphql/users.sdl.js